Making Best Friends for Life

 The 3rd Annual CAAWT Conference

-In our 3rd virtual annual conference, we will have Barbara Heidenreich as the keynote speaker, and returning speakers, Dr. Jesús Rosales-Ruiz, Dr. T. V. Joe Layng, Sean Will, and Maasa Nishimuta.
-They will share a couple of thought-provoking and fun presentations on the science of behavior, the Constructional Approach, and improving animal welfare and training.
+In our 3rd virtual annual conference, we had Barbara Heidenreich as the keynote speaker, and returning speakers, Dr. Jesús Rosales-Ruiz, Dr. T. V. Joe Layng, Sean Will, and Maasa Nishimuta.
+They shared a couple of thought-provoking and fun presentations on the science of behavior, the Constructional Approach, and improving animal welfare and training.

-Anyone who works for or volunteers at an animal shelter/rescue, veterinary clinic, zoo, aquarium,
+Discount applies to anyone who works for or volunteers at an animal shelter/rescue, veterinary clinic,

-or currently a student, or CAAWT Premium member.
+zoo, aquarium, or is currently a student or CAAWT Premium member.

 Enjoy the special message from Barbara Heidenreich!

 We offer a variety of group classes where you can learn about the science of behavior, the Constructional Approach (Goldiamond, 1974/2002; Layng, T. V. J. et al, 2022), measurement and data collection, behavioral assessments, and how to program using the Constructional Approach to achieve your and your furry friends' meaningful goals.
-Below is the class we are currently open for registration:
+We will open the registration after the CAAWT Conference!
+We hope to see you at the group classes!

 If you have any questions about the group class, please feel free to contact us.